 Make Caledon your personal country retreat, complete with charming villages with fireside cafés and creative cuisine, one-of-a-kind shops, an award-winning cidery, and fine art studios galore.

 Make good on your perpetual New Year's resolution to conquer the active outdoors.
 Enjoy one of several link-style courses that draw serious players from far and wide.
 Learn why Caledon is considered Ontario's horse country by cheering on Olympic hopefuls and PanAm competitors at Caledon Equestrian Park, or embark on a guided trail ride from one of the region's many stables.
-Hikers delight in the variety of scenery, from the rocky crests of the Bruce Trail to the strange and wonderful Cheltenham Badlands to the historic riverside hiking in Forks of the Credit Provincial Park.
+Hikers delight in the variety of scenery, from the rocky crests of the Bruce Trail accessible in nearby Alton, to the strange and wonderful Cheltenham Badlands to the historic riverside hiking in Forks of the Credit Provincial Park*.
 Cyclists can also challenge their legs on the hills, or cruise the level rail-to-trail Cataract Trailway.
 Winter brings a blue-and-white palate to the land, and outdoorsy types ski and snowshoe their days away.

 Whenever you feel that pull to break from the everyday routine, head for the Hills.